Aggy AI News Aggregator

 • Scaling Neuro-symbolic Problem Solving: Solver-Free Learning of Constraints and Objectives

-• Data-Driven Motion Planning: A Survey on Deep Neural Networks, Reinforcement Learning, and Large Language Model Approaches Motion planning is a fundamental challenge in robotics, involving the creation of trajectories from start to goal states while meeting constraints like collision avoidance and joint limits.
-Its comple
+• Data-Driven Motion Planning: A Survey on Deep Neural Networks, Reinforcement Learning, and Large Language Model Approaches

 • Detecting Fake News in Urdu Language Using Machine Learning, Deep Learning, and Large Language Model-Based Approaches